M0 semantics freeze: complete enough for core work

 Operator documentation:

-operator-facing runbook for the single-node alpha, local replicated cluster runner, and local QEMU testbed, including workspace layout plus current control-hook limits
+operator-facing runbook for the single-node alpha, local replicated cluster runner, local QEMU testbed, and first Kubernetes deployment shape

 Replication design draft: